HananMurrar/SEOStepsInWatchesShopWeb/README.md

 - Optimized page speed and performance
 - The robots.txt file to guide search engine crawlers
 - The sitemap.xml file for efficient indexing
-- Product structured data (JSON-LD) for rich search results
+- Product structured data for rich search results
 - Secure website using HTTPS

 ##### Off-page SEO: